 I met Veronika the evening before the hike when she was checking into the hostel.
 At only 18 years old and so far from her home in Germany, I was blown away by her courage.
 I certainly wasn’t brave enough to travel by myself at that age.

 We both wanted to do a hike the next day so we decided to do the Mount Healy Overlook trail together.

 Hiking the Mt Healy Overlook Trail

 After catching the shuttle into the park we walked the forested bike trail from the Wilderness Access Centre, which added another mile onto our hike.
 From there we took the Taiga Trail until it joined the Mount Healy Overlook trail – our adventure hiking Denali had begun!

 The trail started off with a gentle incline, leading us slowly upward through a forest of spruce, aspen, and alder trees.
 It quickly got steeper but it wasn’t as steep as I had imagined.

-A wild raspberry bush was growing off the path along the way – my favourite and perhaps one of the most elusive of the wild berries.
+A wild raspberry bush was growing off the path along the way – my favorite and perhaps one of the most elusive of the wild berries.
 I filled my pockets then soon after, my mouth.